ray-project/ray/doc/source/serve/http-guide.md

 When an HTTP client disconnects before receiving a response, Serve cancels its in-flight request:

 - If the proxy hasn't yet sent the request to a replica, the request is simply dropped.
 - If the request has been sent to a replica, Serve attempts to interrupt the replica and cancel the request.
-When the replica enters an `await` statement, Serve raises an `asyncio.CancelledError`.
+The `asyncio.Task` running the handler on the replica will be cancelled, raising an `asyncio.CancelledError` the next time it enters an `await` statement.
 Handle this exception in a try-except block to customize your deployment's behavior when a request is cancelled:

 ```{literalinclude} doc_code/http_guide/http_guide.py
 :start-after: __start_basic_disconnect__